As the online marketplace for car dealers becomes more and more cluttered, it's time for us to start having meaningful conversations.

 Now, I understand why this slogan rose to popularity.
 Of course, you want to partner with someone who knows your business.

 To my last count, there are well over 50 "car dealer website" providers in North America alone.

-And while each of them are touting success stories and sharing statistics to help encourage your trust in them, there's a massive caveat.
+And while each of them is touting success stories and sharing statistics to help encourage your trust in them, there's a massive caveat.

 No matter the provider, dealers still complain about the same things.